olisystems/ul-tree/README.md

 };
 ```

-Now we have three cases to evaluate: if the key of the item inside the object is `img`, `children` or something elese.
+Now we have three cases to evaluate: if the key of the item inside the object is `img`, `children` or something else.
 We already have approaches to deal with the `img` and other stuff, so now we will proceed with the `children` array.
 In essential, we need to create an `ul` that will contain all the items in the array as `li`.
 In this particular case:

-1. first we will push an `<ul>` tag as this will be a nested list inside the parent `li`.
+1. first, we will push a `<ul>` tag as this will be a nested list inside the parent `li`.
-2. Then, loop through the items of array and pass each item to the `getItems` function.
-This function will push `<li>` tag and then call `getDetails` function (as items inside the array are objects) for each item.
-Thus, repeating the same process we did for parent element.
+2. Then, loop through the items of the array and pass each item to the `getItems` function.
+This function will push a `<li>` tag and then call `getDetails` function (as items inside the array are objects) for each item.
+Thus, repeating the same process we did for the parent element.
-3. At the end of the loop, we push the closing tage `</ul>` to the `markupArray`.
+3. At the end of the loop, we push the closing tag `</ul>` to the `markupArray`.

 ```js
 // get details